adpalas/iwil/README.md

-# I.W.I.L - I'll Watch it Later
+# I.W.I.L. - I'll Watch it Later

 An web application that utilizes web api to retrieve movie details and whether they are availble on streaming and/or web store plaforms.
 Successful searches can be selected and saved to a watchlist if desired.